10 Congressional races where Asian Americans could make a difference

 One of the most competitive district in California, this race pits Republican Young Kim against Democrat Gil Cisneros in an open district that is more than 31.4 percent Asian American.

-The Cook Political Report rates the race a toss-up, one of three in the former GOP stronghold of Orange County.
-The county went for Clinton over Trump, 51 percent to 42 percent.
+The Cook Political Report rates the race a toss-up, one of three in the former GOP stronghold of Orange County, which went for Clinton over Trump, 51 percent to 42 percent.
 Cisneros has raised $11 million, $8.8 million of which were loans by the candidate, according to FEC filings.
 Kim has raised $2.5 million.

 “I have been out there, I know the district, and my personal story and experience as an immigrant, as well as work ethic, sets me apart from the rest of the field,” Kim told NBC News in May.